Integrating Megaport with Snowflake on AWS

 Specify these connection details:

-- Name your connection – The name of your VXC to be shown in the Megaport Portal.
+- Connection Name – The name of your VXC to be shown in the Megaport Portal.

-- Rate Limit – The speed of your connection in Mbps.
+Rate Limit – The speed of your connection in Mbps.
 You must choose from the provided bandwidth options (50 Mbps to 10 Gbps).
-The sum of all hosted virtual VXCs to a service can exceed the port capacity (1 or 10 Gpbs), however the total aggregate will never burst beyond the port capacity.
+The sum of all hosted virtual VXCs to a service can exceed the Port capacity (1, 10, or 100 Gpbs), however the total aggregate will never burst beyond the Port capacity.

-- Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
-This VLAN ID must be a unique ID on this Megaport and can range from 2 to 4093.
-If you specify a VLAN ID that is already in use, Megaport will assign the next closest available value.
+Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
+This VLAN ID must be a unique ID on this Port and can range from 2 to 4093.
+If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
+The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

 Specify the cloud details: